 The U.S. Department of State has specific photo requirements.
 See the Embassy Web page for exact requirements.

 Gather financial evidence that shows sufficient funds to cover tuition (if applicable) and living expenses during the period of stay.

 These would include income tax records, bankbooks and/or statements.
 If your sponsor owns a business, additional business documents will be required (e.g., registrations, licenses, etc.).
 The amount of funds you are responsible for appear on your I-20 or DS-2019.

 Schedule the appointment for an in-person interview with a consular officer.

 Most consular offices require use of an online scheduling system that you can access from their websites.
-Consult the Visa Wait Times page of the U.S. Department of State Web site to help you determine your best target date.
+Consult Visa Wait Times from the U.S. Department of State to help you determine your best target date.
 The site shows AVERAGE wait times.
 Do not procrastinate in making your appointment in case a problem arises with your application.

 Preparing for your Visa Interview